 - Compensation for physical injuries or physical sickness, defined as “observable, bodily harm”

 The key to the tax-free situations above is the language about a “physical” injury.
-Physical injuries can be very broadly defined: internal damage, sickness, infection and follow-up surgeries are all examples of physical harm.
+Physical injuries can be very broadly defined: internal damage, sickness, infection, and follow-up surgeries are all examples of physical harm.

-- Employment-based claims (such as illegal discrimination) where the settlement is for lost wages or back wages.
+- Employment-based claims, such as illegal discrimination, where the settlement is for lost wages or back wages.
 This doesn’t typically apply to injury claims.

 - Physical injuries where you already deducted the cost of the injury in a previous tax year.
-This usually only applies in lawsuits that take place months or years after the initial care happened.
+This usually only applies in lawsuits that take place months or years after the initial care happens.
 If you already wrote the cost of care off as a loss in a previous year, then the compensation you receive will be taxed as a gain.

 It’s possible that these situations will only apply to part of your settlement.
 For example, if you already deducted emergency room costs last year but haven’t yet removed surgery costs from this year.